ronikobrosly/scipy_2022_causal_inference_tutorial/README.md

 As an optional step, you can try to run the `check_environment.py` file (in the root folder of the repo) while within your virtual environment.
 You can do so by running `python check_environment.py` in your terminal.
 It will alert you if you're missing any required python packages.

+**Windows**:

+You can then use the `conda` tool in your terminal to install the necessary packages via this command:

+`conda env create -f conda_env_windows.yml`

+"Activate" the new environment via:

+`conda activate causal_modeling`

+As an optional step, you can try to run the `check_environment.py` file (in the root folder of the repo) while within your virtual environment.
+You can do so by running `python check_environment.py` in your terminal.
+It will alert you if you're missing any required python packages.

+**If the above Anaconda methods do not work**:

+You may have to create your own python 3.9.x environment using the `conda` command:

+`conda create --name causal_modeling python=3.9`

+"Activate" the new environment via:

+`conda activate causal_modeling`

+And then you'll pip install all dependencies within this environment

+`pip install -r requirements.txt`

 ### Install a new IPython kernelspec